 Fifty million more people face heat-related risks as COVID-19 increases global cooling access challenges for the first time

-- New report finds major increase in urban and rural poor populations at high risk from a lack of access to cooling, totaling 1.09 billion people.
+- Chilling Prospects: Tracking Sustainable Cooling for All 2021 finds major increase in urban and rural poor populations at high risk from a lack of access to cooling, totaling 1.09 billion people.

 - Asia and Sub-Saharan Africa at highest risk, with poverty impact of COVID-19 and rapidly growing hot cities contributing to increased risk.

 - Access to sustainable cooling is critical to ensure nutrition, health and safety of the most vulnerable.

 In a warming world, access to sustainable cooling is not a luxury.
 It is essential for productivity, a healthy diet, and the delivery of COVID-19 vaccines.
 Today 1.09 billion vulnerable people are at high risk because they face a range of cooling access challenges.
 COVID-19 has intensified the situation with those forced into poverty due to the pandemic contributing to the 50 million additional urban and rural poor at high risk in 2021.
 Meanwhile, another 2.3 billion from the lower-middle income group face a different risk – inefficient cooling and refrigeration options that increase harmful GHG levels.
 Across 54 high-impact countries, 3.4 billion people face cooling access risks in 2021.